canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

       echo This job passes!

 .. note::
-    The ``simple`` flag sets a few default field of your unit allowing you to easily develop a new test.
+    The ``simple`` flag sets a few default fields for your unit, allowing you to easily develop a new test.
 See :ref:`jobs<job>` for a more comprehensive list of fields and flags